 Yes.
 As soon as we receive money you have sent us, we will email confirming this.
 We reconcile our client fund accounts each morning, so you would expect to hear from us by 10:00 AM (AEST), if we have received a payment from you.

 On the “settlement date”, that has been pre agree with you.
-In general, the settlement date is two business days after a rate is locked in.
+In general, the settlement date is one business days after a rate is locked in.

 Yes.
 As soon as we have paid you or your beneficiary the currency you have bought, we will email you confirmation of this.
 This email will include a PDF payment advice copy of your records.